 WITH: A collection of beanies (yes, boys, too).
 Goggles whether in snow, sun, après bar, whatever.
 Worn East Coast style under brain bucket aka helmet (see Steeze Queen Aimee Fuller, below).
 Also a wrist in plaster after dropping that double back flip

 HOW TO WEAR: Like you've been riding in it all season - which you probs have.
-This is a look that's supposed to be thrown together, but has actually taken some consideration, such as figuring out how to do triple hoods (hoodie, jacket, Thug Rug - see below) Never matchy matchy.
+This is a look that's supposed to be thrown together, but has actually taken some consideration, such as figuring out how to do triple hoods (hoodie, gilet, jacket) Never matchy matchy.
 Never shiny.
 And slouchy rather than baggy.
-Although Steeze-maester, Swedish Slopestyle rider, Henrik Harlaut (above) requested his pants in size 6XL but 4XL was the largest they did for the Swedish Olympic team uniform.
+Although original Steeze-maester, Swedish Slopestyle rider, Henrik Harlaut (above) requested his pants in size 6XL but 4XL was the largest they did for the Swedish Olympic team uniform.
 Which is just as well as his pants were continually riding down, anyway.

 BRANDS: Saga, Armada, 686.
-Volcom, Syndicate Clothing, Level 1, Brethren Apparel.
+Volcom, Syndicate Clothing, Level 1, Burton, Brethren Apparel.